3LW: 2002: A Girl Can Mack and Naughton's departure

 The group was scheduled to release A Girl Can Mack in September when in mid-August, member Naughton left the group following an altercation between her and Williams involving a plate of food from KFC.
 Williams and Bailon initially denied that this occurred; Williams later acknowledged the incident but said that "it was so much more than that".
 Naughton cited numerous conflicts with the group's management (mainly Michelle Williams, Kiely Williams's mother) and said that she was forced out of the group.
 Naughton also claimed that she was harassed by Michelle Williams for not pursuing a romantic relationship with a member of the hip-hop group St. Lunatics in an effort to get a spot on their tour.
 Group members Williams and Bailon claimed that Naughton had been unhappy within the group for some time and lacked ambition.
 In October, Naughton filed a lawsuit against the group and their management for compensation of loss of income, however, in March 2003, Bailon and Williams said that there was "no lawsuit" and that they had not been served papers.

 Following Naughton's departure, Epic Records quickly introduced Williams and Bailon to two potential replacements for Naughton.
 Williams and Bailon decided to continue 3LW as a duo, causing the press to jokingly refer to them as "2LW".
 Naughton's image and vocals still appear on the record, with Williams noting that Naughton "participated on the album just as much as we did.
 So we didn't feel it would be right to not have her.
 This album is coming out just as it would be if she was sitting here with us."
 Despite this, A Girl Can Macks planned September release date was pushed back a month and the duo returned to the studio to record five new tracks after several songs intended for the record leaked online.
 The album was released on October 22, 2002, and debuted at No. 15 on the Billboard 200 with 53,000 copies sold in its first week.
 After the album's second single "Neva Get Enuf" underperformed, 3LW released their Christmas-themed third studio album Naughty or Nice, which failed to appear on any major Billboard charts.
+In November 2002, 3LW appeared in an episode of the Nickelodeon sketch comedy series All That.